Core Calculators

 Postponed VAT Accounting (PVA): UK VAT-registered importers can use PVA to defer Import VAT payment to their VAT return, improving cash flow.
 This removes the need to pay VAT upfront at the border and wait for recovery.

-Brexit impact: Since January 2021, all goods from China enter the UK under UK customs procedures (not EU).
+Brexit impact: Since January 2021, all goods from the US enter the UK under UK customs procedures (not EU).
 UK commodity codes may differ slightly from EU CN codes.
 Always use the UK Trade Tariff, not the EU TARIC database, for UK duty rates.

 Frequently Asked Questions